Royal-Code-Master/Dynamic-Web-Project-Java/README.md

 # Dynamic-Web-Project-Java-Maven
 This is a dynamic web based application and I provide different types access for this project.
 Admin and user and it have different views of project.
+This is the dynamic Quiz app web project and it can able to validate the quiz results also.
+It can provide certificate based on the quiz score of user.
+And The admin can able to see the registered and quiz results from the admin portal.

 # Requirements